-I use a variety of methods, including original datasets, interviews with key decision-makers, political ethnography, surveys, and field experiments, to answer questions concerning how national citizenship—and democratic norms—are being redefined in an era of unprecedented global mobility.
+I use a variety of methods and data sources, including original datasets, interviews with key decision-makers, surveys, archival documents, and field experiments, to answer questions concerning how national citizenship—and democratic norms—are being redefined in an era of unprecedented global mobility.

 Wellman, Elizabeth Iams, Susan D. Hyde, and Thad E. Hall.
 2018.
 Does Fraud Trump Partisanship?
 The Impact of Contentious Elections on Voter Confidence.
 Journal of Elections, Public Opinion & Parties 28(3), 330-348.